High Potential Individual Visa UK – 2025 Guide

 - Of your personal circumstances, such as if you have a criminal conviction

-After you apply and your application has been processed, you will receive an email or a letter containing the decision of your application.
+After you apply and your application has been processed, you will receive an email or a letter with your decision.

 If your application is successful, you’ll be given either: